Careers360 Logo

 DHA, MOH, and HAAD Exams | Which One to Choose?

 When it comes to making a career in healthcare in the UAE, aspiring medical professionals face the dilemma of choosing the right licensure exam.
 There are three most common exams that they need to take.
 These include DHA exam (Dubai Health Authority), MOH exam (Ministry of Health), and HAAD exam (Health Authority Abu Dhabi).
 These three exams are designed to ensure that medical practitioners meet the requirements and standards to be eligible to practice in the UAE.
+However, the key differences between the three are that DHA is for getting jobs in Dubai only, while HAAD is for getting jobs in Abu Dhabi only, and MOH is for jobs in Northern Emirates and not valid in Dubai or Abu Dhabi.
 In this article, we will explore the DHA exam, MOH exam, and HAAD exams and know the differences in detail.

 This Story also Contains